It is nearing Labor Day, which means school will be starting up soon for 13-year-old Henry.

 The man piques Henry’s interest, as nothing much exciting happens in his life.
 The man needs a ride, he says.
 Henry leads the man over to meet his mother.

 Adele is like a delicate butterfly whose wings have been brushed against a time too many.
 But, oddly enough, upon meeting this man, she does not seem alarmed.
 And so Frank goes home with Adele and Henry.

-Played out over a four day weekend, in a more innocent time of an earlier era, Henry is the narrator of this compelling novel.
+Played out over a four-day weekend, in a more innocent time, Henry is the narrator of this compelling novel.
 He is mesmerized by this man who he knows to have escaped from prison.